datacamp-content-public/courses-uw-stat-csss-soc-221-winter-2019/chapter2.md

 In the last exercise, you drew a random sample of 60 houses and calculated the mean and standard deviation of the living area _in your sample_.

+For this exercise, the `ames` dataframe and a sample mean (`mean_area`) and standard deviation (`sd_area`) area already loaded.
+Note that this sample mean and standard deviation may be different than what you calculated in the last exercise as they are calculated for a new sample for this exercise.

 In this exercise, we will use the sample mean and standard deviation to calculate the 95% confidence interval around the sample estimate of the mean.

+We will also check whether our sample is one of the 95% of samples that we expect to contain the population parameter.

 `@instructions`
-The `ames` dataframe and a sample mean (`mean_area`) and standard deviation (`sd_area`) area already loaded.
-Note that this sample mean and standard deviation may be different than what you calculated in the last exercise as they are calculated for a new sample for this exercise.

-Calculate and the standard error of the estimate, using the equation for standand error: the standard deviation divided by the square root of the sample size.
+Calculate the standard error of the estimate, using the equation for standand error: the standard deviation divided by the square root of the sample size.
 The R function `sqrt()` calculates square roots!

 Calculate the lower and upper limits of the 95% confidence interval.
-Remember that the 95% confidence interval is defined by 1.96 standard errors above and below the estimate of the mean.
+Remember, the 95% confidence interval is defined by 1.96 standard errors above and below the estimated mean.

+Finally, calculate the population mean to check whether it falls within your confidence interval.

 `@hint`